jars of smoked trout packed and ready to be sealed in a pressure canner for storage.

 Tried this recipe?Let us know how it was!

-Want to learn more about canning fish?
+Want to learn more about canning fish or using your smoked fish?
 Check out these posts!

 Leave a Reply